 The more muscle you add, the faster your metabolism will become and the less prone your body will be to storing fat cells.
 This, in effect, means that you could reverse your body’s natural tendency to gain fat.

-Over time, you should be able to complete between 8 and 12 repetitions until failure.
+Over time, you should be able to complete between 8 to 12 repetitions to failure.
 Once you manage to do that, it’s time to move on to individual muscle groups.

 No matter what stage of your workout regimen you’re at, make sure to always take a day off in between workouts.
-That way, your muscles will have enough time to recover, while your body will still keep burning fat thanks to the afterburn effect.
+That way, your muscles will have enough time to recover, while your body continues to burn fat thanks to the afterburn effect.